-The overarching aim of the University is to ensure that students from under-represented groups continue to feel able to aspire to higher education study and that this remains a viable option for students from these groups.
+The overarching aim of the University is to ensure that students from underrepresented groups continue to feel able to aspire to higher education study and that this remains a viable option for students from these groups.
 This will be achieved through a combination of outreach activity, inclusive admissions procedures and high quality information, advice and guidance to encourage applicants from all groups in society to apply to NUA.
 The following targets and milestones are designed to measure the success in terms of the outcomes of measures to support access to higher education.
-The targets reflect the uncertainty about how the changes to the fees and student support arrangements will impact on participation of students from under-represented groups over the next 5 years (see paragraph 1.2) and allows for a potential reduction in national participation rates over the next three years.
-In the event of a significant reduction in national participation of students from under-represented groups, the University will at least maintain its relative position with respect to the HESA location adjusted benchmarks.
+The targets set are aspirational and will be challenging for the University to accomplish within the timeframe.
+With uncertainties in the future of higher education policy there is still some question over whether recent trends in participation are sustainable.
+In the event of a significant reduction in national participation which makes our absolute targets unachievable we will at least exceed the location adjusted benchmark for participation of the under-represented groups that we are seeking to attract and retain.